 GeneCards Summary for HUS1 Gene

 HUS1 (HUS1 Checkpoint Clamp Component) is a Protein Coding gene.
-Among its related pathways are Chks in Checkpoint Regulation and DNA Damage Induced 14-3-3Sigma Signaling.
+Among its related pathways are DNA Damage Induced 14-3-3Sigma Signaling and E2F mediated regulation of DNA replication.
 An important paralog of this gene is HUS1B.

 UniProtKB/Swiss-Prot for HUS1 Gene

 Component of the 9-1-1 cell-cycle checkpoint response complex that plays a major role in DNA repair.
 The 9-1-1 complex is recruited to DNA lesion upon damage by the RAD17-replication factor C (RFC) clamp loader complex.
 Acts then as a sliding clamp platform on DNA for several proteins involved in long-patch base excision repair (LP-BER).
 The 9-1-1 complex stimulates DNA polymerase beta (POLB) activity by increasing its affinity for the 3-OH end of the primer-template and stabilizes POLB to those sites where LP-BER proceeds; endonuclease FEN1 cleavage activity on substrates with double, nick, or gap flaps of distinct sequences and lengths; and DNA ligase I (LIG1) on long-patch base excision repair substrates.
 The 9-1-1 complex is necessary for the recruitment of RHNO1 to sites of double-stranded breaks (DSB) occurring during the S phase.